Krrish-29/Color-Identifier-Chrome-Extension/README.md

-# 🌈 Key Features of the Color Picker Extension
+# 🌈 Key Features of the Extension
 Click-to-Pick 🎯 Instantly grab the color of any pixel on any webpage with a simple click.

 Hex + RGB Conversion 🔄 View precise hex and RGB values for chosen colors—great for designers and developers alike.